photonkay/cypher_abstraction/README.md

 - **Decryption:** Decrypt previously encrypted messages to retrieve the original.

 ## Help
-You can use the command:
+To learn the usage of pepae use the command:
 ```bash
 python pepae.py -h
 ```